Boun Oum

-Prince Boun Oum (also Prince Boun Oum Na Champassak; ບຸນອຸ້ມ ນະ ຈຳປາສັກ; บุญอุ้ม ณ จัมปาศักดิ์; RTGS: Bun-um Na Champasak; 2 December 1912 – 17 March 1980) was the son of King Ratsadanay, and was the hereditary prince of Champassak and also Prime Minister of the Kingdom of Laos from March 1949 to February 1950 and again from December 1960 to June 1962.
+Prince Boun Oum (also Prince Boun Oum Na Champassak; ບຸນອຸ້ມ ນະ ຈຳປາສັກ; บุญอุ้ม ณ จัมปาศักดิ์; RTGS: Bun-um Na Champasak; 2 December 1911 – 17 March 1980) was the son of King Ratsadanay, and was the hereditary prince of Champassak and also Prime Minister of the Kingdom of Laos from March 1948 to February 1950 and again from December 1960 to June 1962.

 Early life

-He was born in Don Talad in 1912, the eldest son of Prince Ratsadanay, Prince of Champassak by his fourth wife, Princess Sudhi Saramuni.
+He was born in Don Talad in 1911, the eldest son of Prince Ratsadanay, Prince of Champassak by his fourth wife, Princess Sudhi Saramuni.
 He was educated at Wat Liep Monastery Sch. and l'École de Droit, Vientiane.
 He met Mom Bouaphanh Soumpholphakdy of Kengkok and married in 1943.
 The couple had six sons and three daughters: Prince Keo Champhonesak na Champassak, Prince Saysanasak na Champassak, Prince Keo Halusak na Champassak, Prince Simoungkhounsak na Champassak, Prince Vannahsak na Champassak, Prince Vongdasak na Champassak, Princess Ninhdasak na Champassak, Princess Keosondarasak na Champassak and Princess Keomanisak na Champassak.
 He had 11 grandchildren.
 He succeeded on the death of his father as Head of the Princely House of Champassak, June 1946.
 At the same time, he renounced his rights in order to establish a unified kingdom, the Kingdom of Laos, on 27 August 1946.
 He was appointed the President of the Royal Council in 1947.
-In 1949, he was appointed as Inspector-General of the Kingdom.
+In 1949, he was appointed Inspector-General of the Kingdom.